salmankhwaja/salmankhwaja.github.io/index.md

 13+ years professional experience of **Information Security Consultant** who has worked in the capacity of a InfoSec.
 Consultant, Information Systems Auditor / Web Smith / Business Process Engineer to ensure that the policies / procedures for multiple standards, namely, **ISO 9001:2008, ISO 27001, and Software Security** are well documented, known to people (Software Engineers / Deployment Engineer) and Automated in CI / CD Pipeline.

 ### Security Awareness Training Awareness
-It is his knack of knowledge sharing, that I gave him the task of Training Manager of DevOps and he has been persuing the whole team to provide trainings.
+It is his knack of knowledge sharing, that he took the task of Training Manager of DevOps and he has been persuing the whole team to provide trainings.
 We are also implementing TPS Training Academy.
 On training front, he has provided the following trainings in TPS and TPSEdison can be assessed as evidence

 - ASANA Training
 - PA-DSS 3.2 training for PayAxis